Help

 A project is one scope of work

 Each project covers a single scope of work — for example a roof replacement, a parking-lot resurface, or a full rebuild covering every trade (electrical, HVAC, drywall, and so on).
+Every bid you add should be for that same scope, so they compare fairly.
+If you're bidding out a different scope, start a separate project.
+BidsScores reviews each bid as a whole against the project's scope — it does not grade it trade-by-trade — and flags a scope mismatch if a bid covers a different or partial scope.

 How many bids?
 One is fine — there's no limit

+You can upload a single bid for a full review, or several to compare — there's no cap on the number of bids in a project.
 Collecting bids over a few days?
 Start with what you have, then add more bids to the same project later and re-score.
 A comparison and head-to-head recommendation appear as soon as there's more than one bid.

 The two project types

-Insurance restoration — a carrier settled a claim and you're bidding the repair.
-The anchor number is the carrier's settlement (RCV/ACV), and the report highlights your out-of-pocket exposure.
+Insurance restoration — a carrier settled a claim and you're bidding the repair; the anchor is the carrier's settlement and the report highlights your out-of-pocket exposure.
+Capital improvement — planned spend against an approved budget; the anchor is your budget and the report highlights budget variance.
+The anchor number is optional and can be added later.

 How scoring works

 The lowest sticker price usually isn't the best value — a cheap bid is often cheap because it leaves work out.
 BidsScores figures out what each bid would truly cost once any missing scope is priced in, then recommends the best value that clears hard quality thresholds.
 If no bid clears them, we recommend nothing and flag the project for a re-bid.
+A contractor's own track record is a light factor (about 10%).

 Your report

-You get a scorecard ranking every bid by true cost, one recommended contractor with a plain-English rationale, risk flags, and a Print / Save-as-PDF button to send to ownership.
+You get a scorecard ranking every bid by true cost, one recommended contractor with a plain-English rationale, risk flags, and a Print / Save-as-PDF button.
+You can override the recommendation with a reason, draft clarification emails to contractors, upload a reply to re-evaluate, or add another bid.

 Accounts & access